MicrosoftDocs/azure-stack-docs/azure-stack/user/migrate-azure-stack-to-aks-engine.md

 ---
-title: Migrate workloads to AKS engine from AKS on Azure Stack Hub preview
+title: Migrate workloads to AKS engine from AKS preview on Azure Stack Hub
-description: Find out how to migrate workloads from AKS on Azure Stack Hub to a Kubernetes cluster created in AKS engine.
+description: Find out how to migrate workloads from the AKS preview on Azure Stack Hub to a Kubernetes cluster created in AKS engine.
 Compare supported Azure Kubernetes Service features.
 author: sethmanheim
 ms.topic: article
 ms.date: 12/20/2022